 Did your MacBook Trackpad stop working?
-There are numerous Macbook users who have faced issues like a frozen trackpad, double click not working, the gesture of the track pad is not working, the mouse is not moving etc. Your Mackbook trackpad not working?
+Numerous Macbook users have faced issues like a frozen trackpad, double click not working, the gesture of the trackpad is not working, the mouse is not moving, etc. Your Mackbook trackpad not working?
 Try the solutions below:

 See also: Top best free apps for Mac OS X